A TypeScript library for managing HTTP status information, with detailed status classes.

 Install

-To install @push.rocks/smartstatus, you can use npm (or yarn, or pnpm) by running the following command in your terminal:
+To install @push.rocks/smartstatus, use npm (or yarn, or pnpm) by running the following command in your terminal:

 npm install @push.rocks/smartstatus --save

 Ensure you have TypeScript and a package to work with TypeScript in your project.
-If not, you might want to add TypeScript and ts-node (for a start) to your project:
+If not, you might want to install TypeScript and ts-node (for development purposes) to your project:

 npm install typescript ts-node --save-dev